Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 He's not gotten aggrieved about the escalator.

-And I reckon now, in this sort of maybe it'll be a brief moment, the this peculiar portal opened up by the murder of Charlie Kirk, which even if you were like Charlie Kirk's number one fan and you loved him and you attended turning point events and you believed in his message as Christianity's republicanism, his conservatism, his parenting, he's his dialectic style.
+And I reckon now, in this sort of, maybe it'll be a brief moment, this peculiar portal opened up by the murder of Charlie Kirk, which even if you were like Charlie Kirk's number one fan and you loved him and you attended turning point events and you believed in his messages, Christianity, his republicanism, his conservatism, his parenting, his dialectic style, did you think that Charlie Kirk's death would have this level of impact and repercussion?

-Like people getting taken off the air, people losing their job, like the You didn't, did you?
+Like people getting taken off the air, people losing their job.

-That because of course the artifact of the death of Charlie Kirk is separate from the work and life of Charlie Kirk.
+Because, of course, the artifact of the death of Charlie Kirk is separate from the work and life of Charlie Kirk.

-Something is happening, something is moving.
+Something is moving.

-Like imagine if someone had just shown you footage of like Jimmy Kimmel going, I follow the teachings of Jesus.
+Like, imagine if someone had just shown you footage of like Jimmy Kimmel going, I follow the teachings of Jesus.

-You'd go, What?
+You'd go, what?

 What's happened?